rainbowchuckles/rainbowchuckles.github.io/_posts/19-1-25-update.md

 Hello!

 It has been a while since I shared anything resembling a blog post.
 From about mid-2022 until a few months ago I was utterly swamped with work for my thesis, which is my excuse.
+I was also somewhat unhappy with posting on wordpress, the website layout is a bit generic and didn't really give me the look / control I would have ideally liked.
+However, I'm back at it with this new website which I think looks great?

+I want the website to be a platform for me to share my work (research or otherwise) in a lasting and meaningful way.
+Research papers are fine, but they are intended to be highly technical and not necessarily exciting to read.
+I have a fair backlog of great work which I'm going to take to journal over the next year or so, but I would also like to keep a record of it here so that its more tractable, not behind a paywall, etc.

+Aside from the website, I've started a post-doc position at Oxford (same group) and I'll be continuing with similar research.
+Also quite keen to broaden my horizons beyond just hypersonics, particularly keen to continue learning some data science / ml stuff which I think is going to be a part of our future whether we like it or not.

+That's all for now, will hop back on here soon with some more detailed stuff about my recent research.
+Peace!